WilliamCCHuang/graph-neural-networks/README.md

-# graph-neural-networks
+# Graph Neural Networks

-This repo reproduces some GNN models proposed by papers, under the [PyTorch-Geometric](https://github.com/rusty1s/pytorch_geometric) framework.
+This repo reproduces some GNN models proposed by papers, using the awesome library called [PyTorch-Geometric](https://github.com/rusty1s/pytorch_geometric).